thiago-a-souza/hive/README.md

 - **ORC:** column level format designed as an improvement from RCFile to speed up Hive.
 It's a splittable format that uses encoders according to data types to enhance the compression ratio.
 For a better performance, it stores metadata like min, max, sum, count and built-in indexes.
 In addition to that, ORC supports ACID transactions, although it was not built to meet OLTP requirements.

-- **PARQUET:** column level format based on Google's Dremel paper.
+- **PARQUET:** column level format created by Twitter and Cloudera based on Google's Dremel paper.
 Parquet chooses encodings based on the column type and the  data can be compressed using a specified algorithm (e.g. Snappy, Zlib, LZO) - data is not compressed by default.
+PARQUET also stores file schema and metadata for performance purposes.

-- **AVRO:**
+- **AVRO:** this is a data serialization system that makes it easier to exchange large datasets between programs.
+It creates schemas using a JSON format while the data is serialized in a binary format.
+Additionally, Avro is a row level format that supports RPC calls.

 ## Data Definition Language (DDL)
 Similarly to RDBMS DDLs, Hive allows creating,  altering or dropping the structure of objects (e.g. databases, tables, columns, views, etc).